 80% of all Needle Stick Injuries are preventable!

-The NeedleSmart product addresses two major issues for global healthcare systems, the safety of the healthcare staff and the escalating compliance cost of disposing of post procedural needles.
+The NeedleSmart device addresses two major issues for global healthcare systems, the safety of the healthcare staff and the escalating compliance cost of disposing of post procedural needles.

-The NeedleSmart product is designed as a sealed chamber storing needles and syringes in a sterilised safe form and it efficiently minimizes the possibility of post procedural Needle Stick Injury (NSI)
+The NeedleSmart device is designed as a sealed chamber storing needles and syringes in a sterilised, safe form and it efficiently minimizes the possibility of post procedural Needle Stick Injury (NSI).

-The NeedleSmart product heats the needles inserted to an excess of 1300 degrees °C which will kill potential harmful pathogens, viruses and bacteria adhering to the needle.
+The NeedleSmart device heats the needles inserted to an excess of 1300 °C which will kill potential harmful pathogens, viruses and bacteria adhering to the needle.

-Sterilising the needle to be disposed of and melting it into a safe sphere inside the product allows the waste to be disposed as non-hazardous rather than hazardous clinical waste with considerable cost savings.The solution
+Sterilising the needle to be disposed of and melting it into a safe sphere inside the product allows the waste to be disposed with considerable cost savings.The solution

-The used hypodermic needle is inserted into the NeedleSmart product, via our bespoke guide mechanism.
+The used hypodermic needle is inserted into the NeedleSmart device via our bespoke guide mechanism.

-The NeedleSmart electronics detect the presence of a hypodermic within the product, and the destruction process begins, heating the needle to over 1300°C.
+The NeedleSmart device detects the presence of a needle and begins the destruction process, heating the needle to over 1300°C.

-A couple of seconds later the destroyed needle is released from the NeedleSmart product as a safe, sterile sphere at the tip of a plastic line.
+Within seconds, the destroyed needle is released from the NeedleSmart device as a safe, sterile sphere of metal at the tip of the syringe.

-Needles are used in a worldwide variety of applications from intensive or routine healthcare, laboratory work, urban hospitals, immunization center’s, military hospitals, and diabetic care through to recreational drug use.Market sectors
+Needles are used worldwide in a variety of applications from intensive or routine healthcare, laboratory work, urban hospitals, immunisation centres, military hospitals, and diabetic care through to recreational drug use.Market sectors